QuantEcon/lecture-source-jl/source/rst/getting_started_julia/getting_started.rst

     using IJulia; jupyterlab(detached = true)

-Choose the default, ``y`` when asked to install Jupyter and then JupyterLab via Conda
+Choose the default, ``y`` if asked to install Jupyter and then JupyterLab via Conda

 After the installation, a JupyterLab tab should open in your browser